AB 2543: Emergency preparedness: direct-current fast-charging station sites.

 Existing law, the California Emergency Services Act, generally prescribes duties with regard to various types of emergencies and disasters, including requiring the Governor to coordinate the State Emergency Plan and those programs necessary for the mitigation of the effects of an emergency in this state.
 Existing law requires the Office of Emergency Services to include in the State Hazard Mitigation Plan an evaluation of risks from specified causes of a long-term electrical outage and, based on that analysis, requires the plan to identify cost-effective and feasible measures to lessen risks from those hazards, including, hardening the critical infrastructure of electrical utilities.

-Existing law vests the Public Utilities Commission with regulatory authority over public utilities, including electrical corporations.
-Under existing law, the commission requires, as part of a general order, electrical corporations to submit an annual report and emergency response plan to the commission.
+Existing law vests the Public Utilities Commission (PUC) with regulatory authority over public utilities, including electrical corporations.
+Under existing law, the commission PUC requires, as part of a general order, an electrical corporations corporation to submit an annual report and emergency response and disaster preparedness plan to the commission.
+PUC.

-This bill would require an electrical corporation to consider electric vehicle charging stations in its annual report and emergency response plan.
+This bill would require an electrical corporation to consider electric vehicle charging stations in its annual report and emergency response and disaster preparedness plan.

-Because the provisions of this bill would be a part of the act and therefore a violation of the bills requirements or of a commission action implementing its requirements would be a crime, the bill would impose a state-mandated local program.
+Because the certain provisions of this bill would be a part of the act and therefore a violation of the bills requirements requirements, or a violation of a commission PUC action implementing its requirements requirements, would be a crime, the bill would impose a state-mandated local program.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.